sky-shift/skyshift/docs/source/cli/services.rst

 .. note:: Deleting a service is irreversible and impacts the network accessibility of the associated jobs.
 Ensure that the service is no longer required before proceeding with deletion.

-Understanding SkyFlow Services
+Understanding SkyShift Services
 ------------------------------

-Services in SkyFlow serve as the backbone for network communication within the platform, akin to Kubernetes services.
+Services in SkyShift serve as the backbone for network communication within the platform, akin to Kubernetes services.
 They allow for:

 - **Stable Networking Endpoints**: Services provide a consistent way to access a dynamic set of jobs, regardless of the individual lifecycles of those jobs.